my forthcoming book:

 “I want you all to know,” Vivek whispered softly in what was the first and last public speech I ever heard her make, “that I think Sheela’s doing a wonderful job.
 Bhagwan’s happy with her.
 If we can’t all work together without conflicts, he said he’ll leave.”
 Die, she meant obviously: “leave his body.”
 “He’s only here for us.
 We have to work together in harmony.
 Please!
 I can’t tell you how important it is.
 I want you all to know that I support Sheela totally.”

 The meeting was also the first time that the residents heard about Osho threatening to leave his body, unless everybody would cooperate to create the commune.
-According to Sheela, he uttered this threat privately quite often, when he didn’t get what he wanted.
+When I talked to Sheela in 2018, she claimed he uttered this threat privately quite often, specifically when he didn’t get what he wanted.

 In January 1983[5] Helen Byron requested the return of her loans from Sheela, but there was no response from the Ranch.
-In July 1984 she was informed that she was declared a Bodhisattva (see chapter on Sansads).
-While most people felt honored, she found it rather insulting.
+Over a year later, in July 1984, she was informed that she was declared a Bodhisattva (see chapter on Sansads)—a development she found insulting rather than honoring.
 Finally she decided to file a lawsuit against the Rajneesh Foundation.

-Jane Stork remembers how Byron’s request was handled on the other side: [6]
+Jane Stork aka Shanti B remembers how Byron’s request was handled on the other side: [6]

-In Roshani’s Chronicle we find on May 20, 1985, a summary of various newspapers reports on the proceedings at the United States District Court for Oregon, Portland:[7]
+In Roshani’s Chronicle we find on May 20, 1985, a summary of various newspaper reports on the proceedings at the United States District Court for Oregon, Portland:[7]

 In spite of her own reservations Sheela followed Osho’s guidelines and came up with a double strategy to prevent Byron from winning the case: